Our Primary School

 To help you understand how we use the IPC to engage your children, we have two webinars you can listen to which explain the curriculum.
 One focuses on the IPC and the other on the shared vision for our students and how it shapes what we do.

 The IPC is used in schools all over the world; currently over 730 schools in 92 countries.
-At NGG International, we are proud to be progressing towards becoming an accredited IPC school.
+At North Zealand International School, we are proud to have become an IPC accredited school in May 2019.